coreos/rpm-ostree/fedostree/README.md

 	ostree remote add fedostree http://http://209.132.184.226/repo

-Now, since we did not GPG sign our repo above, we need to disable GPG verification.
+Now, the repository is not GPG signed (yet), so we need to disable GPG verification.
 Add `gpg-verify=false` in the `[remote]` section.

 	nano /ostree/repo/config